geoffreyporto/resume/README.md

 **Objective**

-I'm a professional passionate about applying technologies that make a real impact in the life many people.
+I'm a professional passionate about applying technologies that make a real impact in the life of many people.

 **Qualifications**